gabriel4649/JMdictDB/README.txt

    them load directly into the active database (and losing the opportunity to validate the data before bringing it to the production database) by doing, for example, "make DB=jmdict loadex"

-   Note that currently, the Examples file cross references are not resolved to jmdict xrefs as part of the Makefile directed install because the api display and query functions are not able to handle the large number of xrefs produced (1M+ total with some entries such as the particle "ha" having over 100K referring to it.)

    Makefile will download JMdict_e.gz (or JMdict.gz if so configured), JMnedict.gz, and examples.utf8.gz as needed depending on the make targets used, using the 'wget' program.
 If wget is not available you can download the needed files manually, and put them in the ./data/ directory.

 9. The makefile will parse the data files, create a database named "jmnew", load the jmdictdb schema, and finally load all the parsed data into it.
 If everything was loaded sucessfully, run

         make activate

    which will rename any existing "jmdict" database to "jmold" (any existing "jmold" database is deleted), and rename the